BERT Explained: State-of-the-art Language Model For NLP

 What is BERT?

 It is based on transformer architecture and was created by researchers at Google AI Language.
-BERT uses the surrounding text to provide the context in order to help computers understand the meaning of ambiguous words in the text.
+BERT uses the surrounding text to provide context and help computers understand the meaning of ambiguous words in the text.

 How does BERT stand out from other models?